kempsterrrr/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 22: February 21st, 2017

+**Today's Progress**: Almost finshed the whole JavaScript functionality of my todolist app

+**Thoughts:** working out DOM manipulation I can see being really beneficial in the future when using frameworks more.
+Learn alot more about JS quirks that I assume cause bugs in the framework driven projects.
+Plus it's fun and I feel 😎

 ### Day 21: February 20th, 2017

 **Today's Progress**: Small upgrades to my todo list project and started looking into Chrome Extension project with friends